List of Wednesday characters: Agnes DeMille

 Agnes DeMille (portrayed by Evie Templeton) is a Vanisher who is a superfan of Wednesday.
 She started stalking Wednesday since the end of season one.
-Agnes revealed her abilities after Wednesday saved Enid and Bruno from a knife-related trap and was also the one who placed Wednesday's manuscript in the wood of the bonfire.
-Since then, Agnes has used her abilities to pop up in Wednesday's appearance.
-The one time it didn't work was when certain conditions gave her position away to Uncle Fester.
-In the second half of the season after realizing she will never replace Enid as Wednesday's best friend, Agnes joins Enid in her dance and uses her invisibility to snatch Barry Dort's Corinthian Coral pendant so that Bianca can brainwash him into admitting his crimes.
-Agnes drops her obsessive nature towards Wednesday and becomes a genuine friend to both her and Enid, helping save Wednesday's life in the finale after she was buried alive after slipping away from her father.
-It is also revealed that her Normie mother has her own family and that her father is a rich businessman.
+Agnes revealed her abilities after Wednesday saved Enid and Bruno from a knife-related trap.
+She also placed Wednesday's manuscript in the wood of the bonfire in the first episode of the season.

+Since then, Agnes has used her abilities to pop up in Wednesday's presence.
+The one time it did not work was when certain conditions gave her position away to Uncle Fester.
+(He compared her supposedly silent movements to "a herd of juvenile chupacabra" and advised her to work on her breath control.)

+In the second half of the season, after realizing she will never replace Enid as Wednesday's best friend Agnes joins Enid in her dance and uses her invisibility to snatch Barry Dort's Corinthian Coral pendant.
+This enables Bianca to brainwash him into admitting his crimes.
+Agnes drops her obsessive nature towards Wednesday and becomes a genuine friend to both her and Enid.
+She helped save Wednesday's life in the finale after she was buried alive.
+It is also revealed that her Normie mother has remarried and has her own family; and her father (presumably an Outcast) is a rich businessman.